 Indigenous women became subject to the sexual attraction of colonial men almost immediately upon their arrival to the continent.
-Colonialists would describe indigenous people as sexually lewd, denigrating various practices, like the embracing of gender nonconforming Two-Spirit people.
+Colonialists would describe indigenous people as sexually lewd, denigrating various practices, like the embracing of gender-nonconforming Two-Spirit people.
 Joane Nagel describes these relations as “cartographies of desire” which intermingled the desire for land with the desire for sex/women.
 This intermixing of indigenous and Spanish people would lead to a sizable population of people who ultimately became a new class in the colonial era known as mestizos.

 Europeans traded their goods in exchange for sex with indigenous women, while simultaneously holding indigenous men and White women to a different standard.
-This arrangement allowed the men to forge commercial ties, express hospitality to indigenous people, and obtain the spiritual power over the population as well.
+This arrangement allowed the men to forge commercial ties, express hospitality to indigenous people, and obtain spiritual power over the population as well.
 Nevertheless, the exchange of cultures soon led to the rape, forced prostitution, and enslavement of indigenous people:

 The poverty resulting from forced Indian removals from homelands and the destruction of indigenous economy left many Native communities destitute”1

 While men turned to thievery to survive, women engaged in prostitution.
 Colonial men profited from the disruption of indigenous life through the South Carolina Indian Trade.
-Beyond that, the treatment of indigenous people were made culturally acceptable through the erotic imaginings of the Indian captivity narrative.
+Beyond that, the treatment of indigenous people was made culturally acceptable through the erotic imaginings of the Indian captivity narrative.

 These narratives depicted Whites as targets of indigenous sexually dangerous indigenous men.
 The dime novels thus helped place White masculinity as superior to that of indigenous people.
 Furthermore, the idea that indigenous people were dangerous helped justify the exploitation of Natives.